Jane Boleyn, Viscountess Rochford: Widowhood

-George Boleyn was beheaded on Tower Hill on 17 May 1536 before a large crowd.
+George Boleyn was beheaded on Tower Hill on 17 May 1536.
 His final speech was chiefly concerned with promoting his new-found Protestant faith.
-Four other men, one of them a commoner, were executed alongside him, also accused of having been Anne's lovers.
-Only the commoner, Mark Smeaton, a musician, had confessed, and it was reported that he had been savagely tortured into doing so.
-(Members of the aristocracy and gentry could not legally be tortured.)
-Anne was executed two days later, beheaded by a French swordsman, within the walls of the Tower of London.
+Four other men were executed alongside him, also accused of having been Anne's lovers.
+Only one, Mark Smeaton, a musician, had confessed, and it was reported that he had been savagely tortured into doing so.
+Members of the aristocracy and gentry could not legally be tortured.
+Anne was executed two days later, beheaded by a French swordsman, on Tower Green.
 Anne's poise and courage at the scaffold were much commented upon, and public opinion in the weeks and months after often "made of Anne a persecuted heroine, bright with promise and goodness as a young woman, beautiful and elegant."
 It is not known whether Jane witnessed the execution of either her husband or her sister-in-law, but the posthumous sympathy Anne aroused in many meant that many of those linked to her fall were cast in the roles of villains.
-According to Julia Fox, this mindset explains how Jane's actions were construed as being those of a cruel and jealous intriguer.
+According to Julia Fox, this explains how Jane's actions were construed as being those of a cruel and jealous intriguer.

 The immediate aftermath of the fall of the Boleyns was hard for her, both socially and financially.
 The lands which the Boleyns had built up during Anne Boleyn's reign and over the previous four generations, including the titles Earl of Wiltshire and Earl of Ormond, were to pass through the male line only, and thus were lost to the family with George's death.
 Jane continued to use the courtesy title of Viscountess Rochford but without a son she could not benefit from what remained of the Boleyn family fortune.
 (Modern rumours that George Boleyn, Dean of Lichfield, a colourful character, was the child of Jane and George are now thought to be false.)